MarcusMa/react-native-async-load-bundle/README.md

 // ...
 ```

-However, the polyfills is also written in the output bundle file after running metro.
-We should remove those code by ourselves.
+However, the polyfills is also written in the output bundle file after running Metro, we should remove those code by ourselves.

 For example, we made a script file call `removePolyfill.js` in the dir `__async_load_shell__`, you can use it by run: